 For all those who need a good and compact sized air fryer but do not wish to spend lots of money buying one, the GoWISE USA Electric Air Fryer delivers effective air-frying for a lower price than most brands.

-5. Best air fryer oven: Breville BOV900BSS the Smart Oven Air Fryer Pro
+Best large capacity airfryer: Breville BOV900BSS the Smart Oven Air Fryer Pro

 Other air fryers are great at using hot air to fry your food, but none can simply replace the good old conventional oven.
 The Breville Smart Oven Air fryer does everything from toasting to dehydrating and down to air-frying.